ygweygyigyigyigerig/Mine_Hyprland_dots/README.md

   bash setup.sh
 ```

-**3. Wait for installation to end.**
+**3. Wait for installation to end**

 **4. Do whatever installer potentionally told you to**

 **5. Reboot**

-Congratulation ! you've just installed your new shiny dotfiles.
+Congratulation !
+You've just installed your new shiny dotfiles.

 # Credits